 Sweet Nothings – Egg Kichel for Chanukah

 Egg kichel, or egg cookies (“eier kichelach” in Yiddish), are practically weightless cookies so they’re sometimes called “nothings”.
 But, don’t be fooled by their modest name.
 Egg kichel are a cross between croissants, flaky pie crusts, and sugar cookies.
 When you look at the ingredients, they don’t sound like anything special: eggs, sugar, salt, oil, flour, and baking powder.
 They also aren’t the prettiest things (although you cookie decorators could surely jazz them up).
 However, when they came out of the oven, my grandmother said they were the best thing that I have ever made for her.
-If you’ve got a Jewish grandparent, neighbor, or friend, skip the chocolate gelt (coins) and bring them these sweet nothings for Chanukah.
+If you’ve got a Jewish grandparent, neighbor, or friend, skip the chocolate gelt [paid link] (coins) and bring them these sweet nothings for Chanukah.
 You will have done your mitzvah (good deed) for the day.

 Egg Kichel Recipe